abinshaji-17/Mern-Stack_assign-3/README.md

-username and password are hidden inside the env file for security reasons
+username and password for MongoDB are hidden inside the env file for security reasons